dsvoid/flaskrBlog/README.md

 ## Overview

 [Flask](http://flask.pocoo.org/) is a neat and minimal web framework for Python.
 Like every web framework, the first thing you should do with it is make a [blog](https://ds0.xyz/opening-ceremony).
-I followed the [Flaskr](http://flask.pocoo.org/docs/0.12/tutorial/introduction/) tutorial to make mine, with a few modifications here and there, mostly inspired by [Charles Leiffer](http://charlesleifer.com/blog/how-to-make-a-flask-blog-in-one-hour-or-less/), minus a few things here and there.
+I followed the [Flaskr](http://flask.pocoo.org/docs/0.12/tutorial/introduction/) tutorial to make mine, with extra modifications mostly inspired by [Charles Leiffer](http://charlesleifer.com/blog/how-to-make-a-flask-blog-in-one-hour-or-less/).

 I'll be real with you: it isn't very pretty.
 There are no tests.
 I foolishly set up the Python virtualenv to occupy the same folder as the blog itself.
-There are practically zero features right now.
+The archive and tag pages are archaic.
 Nevertheless, I'm publicly releasing this repo as a little encouragement for myself to keep developing it.

 ## Setup